-A vast library, the domed Radcliffe Camera is Oxford's most spectacular building, built in 1737–49 by James Gibbs in Italian baroque style.
+A vast library, the domed Radcliffe Camera is Oxford's most spectacular building, built in 1737–49 by James Gibbs in Italian Baroque style.
 It's usually surrounded by tourists with cameras trained at its golden-stone walls.
-The Camera contains part of the Bodleian Library's enormous collection, begun in 1602.
-Much like the Library of Congress in the United States, the Bodleian contains a copy of every book printed in Great Britain and grows by 5,000 items a week.
-Tours reveal the magnificent Duke Humfrey's Library, which was the original chained library and completed in 1488.
-(The ancient tomes are dusted once a decade.)
-Guides will show you the spots used for Hogwarts School in the Harry Potter films.
-Arrive early to secure tickets for the three to six daily tours.
-These are sold on a first-come, first-served basis (except for the extended tour on Wednesday and Saturday, which can be prebooked).
-Audio tours, the only tours open to kids under 11, don't require reservations.
-Call ahead to confirm tour times.
+The Camera contains part of the Bodleian Library's enormous collection, begun in 1602 and one of six "copyright libraries" in the United Kingdom.
+Like the Library of Congress in the United States, this means it must by law contain a copy of every book printed in Great Britain.
+The shelves are therefore very crowded—the collection grows by about 5,000 items a week.
+It also contains valuable treasures such as a Gutenberg Bible and a Shakespeare First Folio.
+Tours reveal the magnificent Duke Humfrey's Library, which was the original chained library, completed in 1488 (the ancient tomes are dusted once a decade).
+Guides can show you the spots used for Hogwarts School in the Harry Potter films.
+Arrive early to secure tickets for the two to six daily tours.
+The 10:30

 am tour can be prebooked, as can the extended tours on Wednesday and Saturday; otherwise tours are first-come, first-served.
 Audio tours, the only ones open to kids under 11, don't require reservations.
 Call ahead to confirm times, as tours don't run on days when private events are booked at the library.